• Destinations

 13 km (8 miles)

-3,438 m (11,280 ft)
+2,652 m (8,699 ft)

 Breakfast+Lunch+Dinner

 With a short break and lunch, you will travel uphill through Monjo and Jorsale.
 You'll further ascend via the famous Hillary Bridge.
 The way goes on as you walk through a beautiful pine forest, following the Dudh Koshi River and Everest National Park's entrance.
 You will pass by the beautiful lush forests of rhododendrons and pines.
-Following the stunning sight of Thamserku Peak, Khumung Peak, Kongde Peak, and many more, you will have the first glance of Mount Everest, and heading towards the north, you will finally reach the Namche Bazar, 3,438 m (11,280 ft) high, within 4 to 5 hours.
-With the dinner of local Sherpa cuisine that will end the second day of the trek.
+Following the stunning sight of Thamserku Peak, Khumjung Peak, Kongde Peak, and many more, you will have the first glance of Mount Everest, and heading towards the north, you will finally reach the Namche Bazar, 3,438 m (11,280 ft) high, within 4 to 5 hours.
+With the dinner of local Sherpa cuisine that will end the first day of the trek.

-4,360 m (14,305 ft)
+3,440 m (11,280 ft)

 5-6 hours